Get Started with the CLI¶

 We’ve made all of these capabilities available directly from the command line to streamline your workflow and reduce the need to switch between tools.

 Let’s walk through some of the ways the Fritz CLI can help you build great ML-powered apps.

 Install via Pip¶

 Make sure that your version of pip is using python 3.
 If not, you can install it using

 Configure your API Key¶

 Once installed, you’ll need to configure the CLI connect to your account.
-If you haven’t already, you’ll need to signup for a Fritz AI account<https://app.fritz.ai/register>.
+If you haven’t already, you’ll need to sign up for a Fritz AI account<https://www.fritz.ai/pricing/>.

 To configure the CLI, login to your account and select Training from the menu on the left.
 On the right, you’ll find a box labeled Python Library Config with a command that has been pre-populated with your API and Project ID.
 Copy this command and run it in your terminal.$ fritz config update \ --api-key <Your API Key will be here> \ --project-id <Your Project ID will be here>

 Now the Fritz CLI will be configured for this account and project.
 If you have multiple projects, you can switch between them by running the